maarten-pennings/Lego-Mindstorms/ms4/faq.md

 However, there is a bug in the Word Block compiler; it uses UTF-8 to form the byte array, and that makes LED values above 127 (above 0x7F) to be encoded in _two_ bytes.
-The byte that is prepended is the first UTF "escape" character 0xC2.
+The byte that is pre-pended is the first UTF "escape" character 0xC2.

 On the last line we see what that means for the brightest pattern, instead of 9 bytes we send 18 bytes to the matrix (which only looks at the first 9).
 Every odd byte is C2